tchiotludo/akhq/README.md

 ##### LDAP
-Configure how the ldap groups will be matched in AkHQ groups
+Configure how the ldap groups will be matched in AKHQ groups
 * `akhq.security.ldap.group`: Ldap groups list
   * `ldap-group-name`: Ldap group name (same name as in ldap)
-    * `groups`: AkHQ group list to be used for current ldap group
+    * `groups`: AKHQ group list to be used for current ldap group

 Example using [online ldap test server](https://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/)